graux/world-map-vue/README.md

 ## Usage

 The original component from Ghrehh is most useful in creating a heat map for various countries.
 And will color countries differently based on a props passed.
 This feature is still available on this fork.
+Just set the property `countryColors` as false.
 Please check the original documentation if you are interested in that feature/usage: https://github.com/Ghrehh/world-map-vue